chanchalbohra14/Real-Time-Ai-Agent-Using-OpenAI-SerpAPI-Using-n8n/README.md

-# 🧠 Real-Time AI Agent using OpenAI, SerpAPI & n8n
+# 🧠 Built a real-time, context-aware AI agent using n8n as the orchestration tool, integrating OpenAI for language understanding and SerpAPI for real-time web data access

 A cloud-hosted, context-aware AI agent that processes natural language prompts, fetches real-time search results, performs calculations, and retains memory — all orchestrated through **n8n's no-code workflow engine**.